JimmyBinoculars/P2P-Chat/README.md

 Using a key that needs to be shared to the other client they can send encrypted messages to each other.
 The only server part is for generating keys for encrypting identifiers.
 ## Contribute to the project
 Feel free to fork this to fix any bugs or problems.
+I need contributors